 How SEO Works

-We can divide this into three main areas: technical, content, and links.
+We can divide this into three main areas: technical, content, and backlinks.

-Technical SEO is all about the quality of the infrastructure that delivers your content.
+Technical Search Engine Optimization is all about the quality of the infrastructure that delivers your content.
 Good technical SEO means that Google will find your content easily, and that content will be easy for it to digest and understand.

 What are your top priorities for technical SEO?